Raja Nasir Ali Khan Maqpoon

-Raja Nasir Ali Khan Maqpoon is a Pakistani politician who is Minister of Tourism GB and member-elect of the Gilgit Baltistan Assembly.
+Raja Nasir Ali Khan Maqpoon is a Pakistani politician who is Minister of Tourism GB and a member of the Gilgit Baltistan Assembly since November 2020.
+He elected on PTI ticket from Rundu Skardu and later on left PTI and join PPP and PML supportively Chief Minister Gulbar Khan.

 Political career

-Maqpoon contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from constituency GBA-10 (Skardu-IV) as an Independent candidate.
+Maqpoon contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from GBA-10 (Skardu-IV) as an Independent candidate.
 He won the election by the margin of 1,323 votes over the runner up Wazir Hassan of Pakistan Tehreek-e-Insaf (PTI).
 He garnered 4,667 votes while Hassan received 3,344 votes.
 After winning the election, Maqpoon joined PTI.